BradyDouthit/cytoscape-html/README.md

    cytoscape.nodes().renderHTMLNodes({ hideOriginal: true });
   ```

-## Notes

-### The Plan
-This extension is still very much a work in progress, but I give no guarantees that it will continue to be updated or maintained as I do not always have time

 ### Styling and Interaction:
-You can style your HTML nodes using CSS classes, and you can attach event listeners using Cytoscape's event handling mechanisms:
+You can style your HTML nodes using CSS classes, and you can attach event listeners using Cytoscape's event handling mechanisms.

 ### License
 This project is licensed under the [MIT](https://github.com/BradyDouthit/cytoscape-html/blob/main/LICENSE) License.